 Identity Theft

-Identity theft is defined in NY Penal Law § 190.77-84.
-Using someone else’s ID information for financial gain or financial loss to another person.
 In credit card fraud cases, identity theft can happen when someone uses someone else’s information to open new credit card accounts, uses stolen credit card information to make purchases, or uses personal information to take over existing credit card accounts.

-Identity theft charges range from a Class A misdemeanor to a Class D felony depending on the amount taken.
-If the victim is elderly or disabled that can also result in a more severe penalty.
+Identity theft charges range from a Class A misdemeanor to a Class D felony, depending on the amount taken.
+If the victim is elderly or disabled, that can also result in a more severe penalty.

 Grand Larceny